Friday, January 11, 2013

 Then one of the shortest, yet most powerful and meaningful verses found in scripture was written.
 Jesus wept.
 [Jn 11:35]

-Some of the Jews were saying, ‘how He loved him’, whilst other ones were murmuring, Could not this man that opened the eyes of the blind have caused this man not to die? [v.34, 35]
+Some of the Jews were saying, ‘How He loved him’, whilst others were murmuring, Could not this man that opened the eyes of the blind have caused this man not to die? [v.34, 35]

 He also heard the remarks of those who murmured about Him healing the blind.
 He heard the unbelief and He groaned again (grieved).